Skip to content Skip to sidebar Skip to footer

 Time: 1 hour

 Best places to stop along the way: Looking for a quiet afternoon?
 The Gateway to Amish Country is one of the most peaceful drives on this list.
 There are plenty of hiking trails along the route, including the Mohican Valley Trail.
-But the can’t miss item on this itenerary has to be the 370-foot covered bridge in Birkhaven, “The Bridge of Dreams”.
+But the can’t-miss item on this itinerary has to be the 370-foot covered bridge in Brinkhaven, “The Bridge of Dreams”.

 More info: Gateway to Amish Country

 Best places to stop along the way: Love the country but also enjoy a nice urban road trip?
 This is definitely the byway for you.
-The Lake Erie Coastal Byway goes right along the shore of Lake Erie, through some stunning scenery, into Cleveland, and then back into nature.
-You can check out the leaves and the Rock and Roll Hall of Fame all in one afternoon.
+The Lake Erie Coastal Ohio Trail runs the whole shoreline from Conneaut to Toledo, through some stunning scenery, into Cleveland, and then back into nature.
+Pick the Cleveland stretch and you can check out the leaves and the Rock and Roll Hall of Fame all in one afternoon.

 Lower Valley Pike Scenic Byway